TRADE LICENCE UNIT

 6Returning Nationals

-Both the returning national and his/her spouse are entitled to import either a Right-Hand Drive or Left-Hand Drive motor vehicle for personal use.
-The following types of vehicles are allowed – Sedans, Sport Utility Vehicles, Station Wagons, and Pick-Ups.
+Both the returning national and his/her spouse are entitled to import either a right hand or left hand drive vehicle for personal use.
+(Sedans, Sport Utility Vehicles, SUVs)

 A Returning National under Section 45(2)h of the Customs Act is a citizen who has attained 18 years of age and: